mkiol/GNotifier/README.md

 GNotifier
 =========

-GNotifier integrates Firefox notifications with GNOME native notification system.
+Add-on for Firefox that enable integration with GNOME native notification system.